 - Parking: Parking is $5 per vehicle after 9:30am.
 (Note: You can pay for parking at any time during your visit.
 We usually pay at the pay station inside the Science Center right when we get there.)

 - The USS Requin submarine is closed during the winter.
 If this is something you’re interested in, be sure to visit from March- December when it’s open.

-- There’s an on-site cafe called Riverview (named for the great views of the river!) with an abundance of fresh, healthy food options.
+- There’s an on-site cafe called Riverview (named for the great views of the river!)
+It carries a number of fresh, healthy food options.

-- There are ramps and an elevator available to reach all floors of the Science Center, making it easy for strollers and wheelchairs to get around.
+- There are ramps and an elevator available to reach all floors of the Science Center.
+These definitely make it easy for strollers and wheelchairs to get around.

 - There are bathrooms located on each floor that are equipped with changing rooms.

 - For more, visit the Carnegie Science Center’s website here.